 France's other five territories are considered part of the Republic of France and vary in geographical primarily featuring islands.

 Because France takes up a large area, the climate varies from one place to another.
 Areas closer to the Mediterranean have a Mediterranean climate, while the inland climate is a typical continental climate, and the Alps have much more extreme temperatures.

 France has been under the Fifth Republic's constitution since September 28, 1958.
-The government is headed by a President, who is elected by the people, and a Prime Minister, who is appointed by the President.
+The government is headed by a President, who is elected by the people and the Prime Minister, who is appointed by the President.
 France has a parliament with a National Assembly and a Senate.

-Five departments of France are overseas, away from the main, or metropolitan, part of France.
-These five departments, French Guiana, Guadaloupe, Martinique, Mayotte, and Réunion are treated similarly to the departments of metropolitan France.
+Five departments of France are overseas, away from the main or metropolitan part of France.
+These five departments are French Guiana, Guadaloupe, Martinique, Mayotte and Réunion are treated similarly to the departments of metropolitan France.
 France also has other overseas territories like French Polynesia that are considered collectivities.

 France's system of education is handled by the Ministry of National Education, a centralized organization that regulates primary, secondary, and higher education.
 The education system used in France is credited to Jules Ferry, the Minister of Public Instruction, in the 1880s.
 School is public and free, and is now mandatory for students between the ages of six and sixteen.